 Working direct with an insurance provider also offers direct access to information and support when it comes to understanding all details of the policy.

-73% of Australians believe direct life insurance provides easier to understand policies, 78% believe it’s more affordable than going through a third party, and 72% have stated direct life insurers provide the best support when it comes to understanding your policy.3
+According to the Real Deal on Family Protection Survey, 73% of Australians believe direct life insurance provides easier to understand policies, 78% believe it’s more affordable than going through a third party, and 72% have stated direct life insurers provide the best support when it comes to understanding your policy.

 Life Insurance through superannuation